Photo: Wikimedia Commons

 Q: What is a tender port?

-Q: How long does tendering take?
+Q: How long does the tender ride take?

-Q: Can I skip tender ports?
+Q: Can I skip tender ports and stay on the ship?

 Q: What if seas are too rough to tender?